That's Love (Jim Capaldi song)

 "That's Love" is a song by British singer-songwriter Jim Capaldi.
 It was released as the first single from the 1983 album Fierce Heart.
 "That's Love" has since been compiled onto both the greatest hits album Prince of Darkness (1995) and the boxed set Dear Mr Fantasy: The Jim Capaldi Story (2011).
-It featured his former bandmate Steve Winwood, who co-produced the song, as well as played synthesizers, performed backing vocals and acted in the music video.
+It featured his former Traffic bandmate Steve Winwood, who co-produced the song, as well as played synthesizers, performed backing vocals and acted in the music video.

 Background, composition and description

 "That's Love" was written mostly while Capaldi was in Brazil; it developed further over the course of recording sessions in England.

 The song features a simple arrangement with synthesizers, vocals, a drum machine and an almost inaudible acoustic guitar.
 The lyrics present two conflicting views of love.
 The verses are cynical ("Young couple there going insane / Fussing and fighting then they make up again / That's love") while the chorus is idealistic ("You stood by me / All through the good times / And through the bad times").
 The backing vocals at the end are by Steve and Nicole Winwood, who were themselves having marriage problems at the time.
 Steve Winwood also played all the synthesizers, including both solos.